Cecilia's Amazing Travel Tips

 * good sunscreen and anti-mosquito cream/gel; tampons (only Tampax with insertion capsule available in poorer countries, not OB!), and condoms: all these items are hardly available in poorer countries or very expensive, the quality may be questionable

-* cotton handkerchiefs = washable; paper ones run out and are not available everywhere, and/or expensive
+* optionally: cotton handkerchiefs = washable; paper ones run out and are not available everywhere, and/or expensive

 * bandana (wrap around neck or head against sun, use as glasses case, tiny towel, bind yourself when injured, smear with Vicks/Vaporub peppermint cream and bind in front of nose when on smelly, dusty bus